udaydinesh204/Market_Basket_Analysis_using_FP-Growth_and_Apriori/README.md

-# Market Basket Analysis on Grocery Store
+# Market Basket Analysis using FP-Growth and Apriori

 ### Abstract:
  Market basket analysis is a critical tool in retail and e-commerce as it reveals patterns in customer behavior and purchasing trends.
 By examining transactional data, market basket analysis uncovers